Sexually Transmitted Infections Testing and Treatment

 STI and STBBI testing and treatment are offered to individuals of all genders, orientations, and ages through Sexual Health, Options & Reproductive Services (SHORS).
 The program provides safe, confidential, and supportive services to all clients.

 Call 1-844-365-8258 (toll-free) to arrange an appointment.
-You can also contact your family doctor, nurse practitioner, or a local Pap Screening Clinic.
+You can also contact your family doctor, nurse practitioner, or a local Cervical Screening Clinic.

 What is an STI and STBBI?